-Who doesn’t love a cup of hot coffee early in the morning?
-Caffeine tastes so good until it’s splattered all over the floor.
-Spilling coffee on the carpet is one of the worst things that you never see coming, and yet it happens, especially if you are in a rush.
-We know that coffee spots are stubborn, but don’t worry!
-This article will help all the clumsy people around the world remove coffee stains from carpet in just a few minutes.
+Spilling coffee on the carpet is one of the worst things you never see coming, yet it happens, especially if you are in a rush.
+How to clean coffee out of the carpet?
+We know that coffee spots are stubborn but don’t worry!
+This article will help you remove coffee stains from carpets in just a few minutes.

-Whether it’s a tea, coffee, or red wine stain, you need to act fast.
-If you just spilt the coffee and the spot is still wet, quickly apply paper towels or a microfiber cloth to absorb the liquid.
+You need to act fast, whether it’s a tea, coffee, or red wine stain.
+If you just spilt, the coffee and the spot is still wet, quickly apply paper towels or a microfiber cloth to absorb the liquid.
 Gently press the towel into the carpet.
 Don’t rub it harshly because the stain could spread!

-It may seem too simple, but first try to run cold water through the front and the back of the carpet, if possible.
-In case it doesn’t work, you can proceed with choosing one of themethods below.
+It may seem too simple, but first, try to run cold water through the front and the back of the carpet, if possible.

-Usually, mornings are hectic and you’ve probably postponed the cleaning of the coffee stain.
-If the spot is already dry, you will firstly need to wet the stain with lukewarm water to loosen the dried coffee.
+Usually, mornings are hectic, and you’ve probably postponed cleaning the coffee stain.
+If the spot is already dry, you will first need to wet the stain with lukewarm water to loosen the dried coffee.
 Then, continue with choosing one of the methods presented below.

 Cleaning coffee with cream or milk?
 In case the coffee contained cream, you are dealing with a protein-based stain which makes the situation a little bit more complicated.
 Don’t worry!
 You can try using a pet stain remover.
 These products are enzymatic carpet cleaners that can break down the protein in the stain.
 However, be sure to rinse the affected area of the carpet before trying any of the following methods.

-You’ll need: one tablespoon of baking soda, two cups of lukewarm water, bowl, clean cloth
+You’ll need: one tablespoon of baking soda, two cups of lukewarm water, a bowl, a clean cloth

 Mix the water and the baking soda in a bowl.